MySqlBackupNET/MySqlBackup.Net/README.md

 * Can be used in any .NET Languages.
 * Export/Import to/from MemoryStream
 * Conditional Rows Export (Filter Tables or Rows)
-* Build-In Internal Encryption Function
+* Built-in Internal Encryption Function
 * Able Restore to New Non-Existed Database
 * Progress Report is Available for Both Export and Import Task.
-* Able to export rows into different mode.
+* Able to export rows into different modes.
 (Insert, Insert Ignore, Replace, On Duplicate Key Update, Update)
 * Can be used directly in ASP.NET or web services.

 ## Prerequisite and Dependencies for Development, Compile and Production Usage